MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 To use a querydef object to create a `CDaoRecordset` object, you typically create or open a querydef as described above.
 Then construct a recordset object, passing a pointer to your querydef object when you call [`CDaoRecordset::Open`](../../mfc/reference/cdaorecordset-class.md#open).
 The querydef you pass must be in an open state.
 For more information, see class [`CDaoRecordset`](../../mfc/reference/cdaorecordset-class.md).

-You cannot use a querydef to create a recordset (the most common use for a querydef) unless it's in an open state.
+You can't use a querydef to create a recordset (the most common use for a querydef) unless it's in an open state.
 Put the querydef into an open state by calling either `Open` or `Create`.

 ## External Databases